IceHe/lib/snips/books/designing-data-intensive-applications.md

     - a **vBucket** in Couchbase.
 - _However, **partitioning** is the most established term, so we'll stick with that._

-### Partitioning and Replication
+**Partitioning and Replication**

-Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.
+- Partitioning is usually combined with replication so that copies of each partition are stored on multiple nodes.
     - _This means that, even though each record belongs to exactly one partition, it may still be stored on several different nodes for fault tolerance._

-A node may store more than one partition.
+- A node may store more than one partition.
     - _Each partition's leader is assigned to one node, and its followers are assigned to other nodes._
     - **Each node may be the leader for some partitions and a follower for other partitions.**

+### Partitioning of Key-Value Data